 GN25.1.
-It is important when engaging independent specialists for the assessment that they have the relevant technical expertise, competency and substantive experience in projects with similar environmental and social risks and impacts.
-It is also appropriate to engage independent specialists to undertake the parts of an assessment that address specific risks and impacts of concern, such as biodiversity or resettlement.
+It is important when engaging independent specialists for the assessment that they have the relevant technical expertise, competency and substantive experience in projects with similar environmental and social risks and impacts, for example stakeholder engagement ESS1, paragraph 12 page 5.
+It is also appropriate to engage independent specialists to undertake the parts of an assessment that address specific risks and impacts of concern, such as biodiversity or resettlement

 GN25.2.
 ‘Independent’ means that the specialist is able to provide professional, objective and impartial advice, without consideration of future work, and avoiding conflicts with other assignments or their own business or personal interests.
 Such independence supports the objectivity of the environmental and social assessment, without regard to vested interests and without reason to influence the outcome of the assessment.
 In certain circumstances, where the specialist has been involved in the preparation, design and implementation of the project (for example, early feasibility studies), they may be still engaged in conducting the assessment if the Borrower can demonstrate to the satisfaction of the Bank that there is no conflict of interest, and that to engage such a specialist would be of benefit for the assessment.